 2015 RTZ - Click here for the results of the 2015 Race to Zero Student Design Competition.
 The University of MN won the 2015 grand prize.
 Click here for the UMN team website and their complete set of submittals.

 2014 RTZ – Click here for the 2014 competition results.
 In 2014, 3 schools in Syracuse, NY area formed the Montage Builders team which won grand prize for best detached home.
 Ryerson University won the grand prize for the best attached home.

-The 2016 DOE Race to Zero Student Design Competition judging & awards Event was held April 17-18, 2016.
-In its third year, the Race to Zero encouraged students to work with builders, developers, community leaders, and other industry partners to meet stringent design requirements and create marketable, affordable concepts.
-On April 18th, the Awards Banquet was held at the Marriott Denver West hotel.
+The 2017 DOE Race to Zero Student Design Competition judging & awards Event was held April 22-23, 2017.
+In its fourth year, the Race to Zero encouraged students to work with builders, developers, community leaders, and other industry partners to meet stringent design requirements and create marketable, affordable concepts.
+On April xxth, the Awards Banquet was held at the Marriott Denver West hotel.
 This year’s winning teams and many of their presentations are posted (Click Here).
 View a full list of teams.
 Also, view the winning team project summaries or read the submissions from the Grand Winner and Grand Winner Finalists.